Music and performing arts tour.

 Overview: Clutching our trusty travel pass, this morning we visit the Tate Britain and other galleries with relevant shows.

-Overview: Today we use our travel pass this morning to go to the National Theatre for a workshop on theatre direction or equivalent.
+Overview: Today we use our travel pass this morning to visit the National Theatre.
+Here, we enjoy a workshop on theatre direction that encompasses many aspects of theatrical life.

-Overview: This morning we set out with our guide for a city tour by coach which will include a visit to the Frick Museum.
+Overview: This morning, we set out with our guide for a city tour by coach that includes a visit to the Frick Museum.
 Housed in the Fifth Avenue mansion of Henry Clay Frick, the Frick Collection offers visitors the unique opportunity to view his personal collection within the walls of his former residence.
-From famous pieces by Renoir and Rembrandt, to period furniture and sculptures, a visit to the Frick is also an opportunity to have an inside look at the lives of New York’s wealthy Fifth Avenue residents and their lifestyle.
+From famous pieces by Renoir and Rembrandt, to period furniture and sculptures, a visit to the Frick is also an opportunity to have an inside look at the lives of New York’s wealthy Fifth Avenue residents and their lavish lifestyles.

 Overview: Today we head to MoMA, the Metropolitan Museum of Modern Art in midtown Manhattan, with our local guide.
 MoMA has been pivotal in developing and collecting modernist art, and is seen by many as the most influential museum of modern art in the world.
-The museum’s collection of modern and contemporary art includes works of architecture and design, drawings, painting, sculpture, photography, prints, illustrated books and artist’s books, film and electronic media.
+The museum’s collection of modern and contemporary art includes works of architecture and design, drawings, painting, sculpture, photography, prints, illustrated books and artist’s books, as well as an extensive range of film and electronic media.

-Overview: We are joined today by our local guide to explore the Metropolitan Museum of Art, known colloquially as The Met (to distinguish it from MoMA).
+Overview: Today we are joined by our local guide to explore the Metropolitan Museum of Art, known colloquially as The Met (to distinguish it from MoMA).
 The Met is the largest art museum in the United States.
 Its permanent collection contains more than two million works, divided among nineteen curatorial departments.

 The main building, located on the eastern edge of Central Park along Manhattan’s Museum Mile, is by area one of the world’s largest art galleries.